No products in the cart.

-Since retiring from her writ attorney position, Susan has devoted her professional time to consulting on writ petitions in the appellate courts, as well as trial court work in anticipation of writ relief.
+Her practice today focuses on writ petition consulting in the appellate courts and trial court work in anticipation of writ relief.
 Susan also lectures widely on writ practice and procedure.
 She has presented seminars to the San Francisco City Attorney, District Attorney and Public Defender Offices, the State Bar of California, California Continuing Education of the Bar, The Rutter Group, PINCUS Professional Education, bar associations across California, and the Center for Judicial Education and Research.
 She is the co-author of Chapters for Continuing Education of the Bar publications, as well as training materials for numerous continuing education lectures.

 Susan’s career at the Court of Appeal followed motion and jury trial skills she developed early on as an Assistant District Attorney in San Francisco.
-She holds her J.D. from the University of Santa Clara School of Law, where she graduated summa cum laude — even though she attended law school part-time at night, while working as a full-time administrator at Stanford University during the day.
+She holds her J.D. from the Santa Clara University School of Law, where she graduated summa cum laude — even though she attended law school part-time at night, while working as a full-time administrator at Stanford University during the day.
 She also has her B.A. in English from Stanford.

 In her spare time, Susan is an adviser to the Executive Committee of the Litigation Section of the California Lawyer’s Association.She also volunteers on the Advisory Board of Advokids, a foster children’s advocacy group, and provides pro bono advice and representation through the Advokids Appellate Project.

 Anna-Rose Mathieson, Esq.

-Anna-Rose draws from her broad experience to handle appeals on virtually any legal issue, including such varied topics as employment law, jurisdiction, antitrust, products liability, and constitutional law.
+Her appeals have ranged across topics as varied as employment law, jurisdiction, antitrust, products liability, and constitutional law.
 She understands cutting-edge technology issues, having litigated significant copyright and trademark appeals.
 She has worked on numerous criminal cases and taught criminal law at the University of Michigan Law School.
-And she knows how to obtain review at the highest level, having authored U.S. Supreme Court petitions for certiorari and merits briefs on a wide range of issues.
+And she knows how to obtain review at the highest level, authoring U.S. Supreme Court petitions for certiorari and merits briefs on a wide range of issues.